 - individualized training catered to the needs of the patient

 - supervision from a registered nurse

-For the complete list of regulations concerning PCA programs, check out the “Important Links” section on this page.
+For the complete list of regulations concerning PCA programs, check out the “Additional Resources” section on this page.
 Section 256B.0659 of the Minnesota Statutes provides personal care assistance regulations.
 If the principal violates these laws, then a claim can be filed against the surety bond.
 If the claim is proven, the surety will cover all resulting financial losses up to the full bond amount, and the principal must reimburse the surety for all damages paid out.

 What’s the fine print?

 Personal care assistance (PCA) agencies in Minnesota are obligated to possess a surety bond by the Department of Human Services.
 These bonds are valid for 1 year from the date of issuance.
 When the original bond expires, the agency must renew the bond if it wishes to continue operations.
 The surety must notify the Department of Human services if it decides to cancel the bond for any reason.